Tyler Lockett: Family

-Lockett was born in Tulsa, Oklahoma, to Nicole Edwards and Kevin Lockett, who played at Kansas State from 1993 to 1996, was the school's all-time leading receiver before being passed by his son, and also played in the NFL, for the Kansas City Chiefs and three other teams.
-His uncle Aaron played for Kansas State from 1998 to 2001, was their fourth all-time leading receiver and second all-time leading punt returner, and won a Grey Cup with the BC Lions in 2006.
+Lockett was born in Tulsa, Oklahoma, to Nicole Edwards and Kevin Lockett, who played at Kansas State from 1993 to 1996.
+Kevin was the school's all-time leading receiver before being passed by Tyler, who also plays in the NFL.
+Kevin played for four NFL teams, including the Kansas City Chiefs.
+Tyler's uncle, Aaron, played for Kansas State from 1998 to 2001, and is their fourth all-time leading receiver and second all-time leading punt returner.
+Aaron also won a Grey Cup with the BC Lions in 2006.
 Aaron also holds Big 12 Conference records and set the school record in the 60 meters.
-His younger brother, Sterling, committed to Kansas State for their 2022 recruitment class.
+Tyler's younger brother, Sterling, committed to Kansas State for their 2022 recruitment class.
 Kansas State head coach Bill Snyder had coached his father and uncle.